ejw-data/ml-playground/classification/classification_modelling.md

 `Feature Reduction`:  Using PCA is a commmon way of reducing the number of features by combining the explained variance into fewer number of principle components while not losing most of the data.

 `Feature Selection`:  Using an L1 penalty will potentially reduce the features that offer no explanatory value to coefficient of zero.
+A correlation matrix showing the relation of the independent and dependent features can be used to find the pertinent features that have less than 0.2 correlation.
+Using algorithmic selection can also help like using SelectKBest() and ExtraTreesClassifier()

+`Feature Improvement`: Filling missing values (**many methods), drowing NA rows, drop entire features (NA > 50%), replace NA with 0, sample balancing, removing outliers, binning

+`Feature Prep`:  Encoding, scaling, normalizing

 `Visualizing`:  Seaborn's pairplot is a handy tool for determining the relationship between variables that might lead to clusters or classifications.
 #### Explaining the Classification Report